Hasan-aga/useful-dicom-scripts/readme.md

 export PATH=$PATH:/home/hasan/work/useful-scripts/src
 ```

-Notice that because the scripts the shebang tag at the top, you can run them without needing to write `python` keyword in the terminal.
+Note that because the scripts use the [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) at the top, you can run them without writing the `python` keyword in the terminal.
 ## DICOM Tag Modifier Script

 This script allows you to update the value of a specified DICOM tag across all DICOM files in a given directory.
 It's designed to be run as a standalone script or be imported as a module in other Python scripts.